MrEddX/docs.chatrix.one/docs/faq.en.md

      * ++enter++ - select result
      * ++esc++ - disables search mode

-## What is the service?
+## Would you describe the service?

-**Chatrix.One** is a Bulgarian server offering communication based on the **XMPP**.
+**Chatrix.One** is a Bulgarian server offering free communication based on the **XMPP**.
 You can send messages, emoticons, photos, voice and video messages, location and files.
 Voice and video connection are also available.

 * * *